isc-projects/bind9/README.md

 and referred to entries in the "bind9-bugs" RT database, which was not open to the public.
-More recent entries use the form `[GL #NNN]` or, less often, `[GL !NNN]`, which, respectively, refer to issues or merge requests in the Gitlab database.
-Most of these are publicly readable, unless they include information which is confidential or security senstive.
+More recent entries use the form `[GL #NNN]` or, less often, `[GL !NNN]`, which, respectively, refer to issues or merge requests in the GitLab database.
+Most of these are publicly readable, unless they include information which is confidential or security sensitive.

-To look up a Gitlab issue by its number, use the URL [https://gitlab.isc.org/isc-projects/bind9/issues/NNN](https://gitlab.isc.org/isc-projects/bind9/issues).
+To look up a GitLab issue by its number, use the URL [https://gitlab.isc.org/isc-projects/bind9/issues/NNN](https://gitlab.isc.org/isc-projects/bind9/issues).
 To look up a merge request, use [https://gitlab.isc.org/isc-projects/bind9/merge_requests/NNN](https://gitlab.isc.org/isc-projects/bind9/merge_requests).

 In rare cases, an issue or merge request number may be followed with the letter "P".
-This indicates that the information is in the private ISC Gitlab instance, which is not visible to the public.
+This indicates that the information is in the private ISC GitLab instance, which is not visible to the public.

 ### <a name="ack"/> Acknowledgments